 Students will have an opportunity to put together a working definition of participation.

-The Fall 2023 class generated the following markers of participating in class:
+The Spring 2025 classes generated the following markers of participating in class.

 Throughout the semester, we'll have a variety of assignments for you to complete either individually or as part of a group.